MikuSnow/BetonQuest./Events-List.md

 This event removes all specified mobs from the specified area.
 The first required argument is a list of mobs (taken from [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html)) separated by commas.
 Next is location defined as `100;200;300;world;10` where last number is range aroung the location.
 You can also optionally specify `name:` argument, followed by name which removed mobs must have.

 **Example**: `clear ZOMBIE,CREEPER 100;200;300;world;10 name:Monster`

+## Run events: `run`

+This event allow for specifying multiple instruction strings in one, longer string.
+Each instruction must be started with `^` character and no other dividers should be used.
+It's not the same as `folder` condition, because you can specify an instruction string, not an event name.
+It is also fired on the same tick, not on the next one like in `folder`.

+**Example**: `run ^tag add beton ^give emerald:5 ^entry add beton ^kill`

+## Give journal: `givejournal`

+This event simply gives the player his journal.
+It acts the same way as **/j** command would.

+**Example**: `givejournal`

+## Sudo: `sudo`

+This event is similar to `command` event, the only difference is that it will fire a command as the player.

+**Example**: `sudo spawn`

+## Chest Give: `chestgive` _persistent_, _static_

+This works the same as `give` event, but it puts the items in a chest at specified location.
+The first argument is a location defined as `100;200;300;world` (only integers!), the second argument is a list of items, like in `give` event.
+If the chest is full, the items will be dropped on the ground.
+The chest can be any other block with inventory, i.e. a hopper or a dispenser.
+BetonQuest will log an error to the console when this event is fired but there is no chest at specified location.

+**Example**: `chestgive 100;200;300;world emerald:5,sword`

+## Chest Take: `chesttake` _persistent_, _static_

+This event works the same as `take` event, but it takes items from a chest at specified location.
+The instruction string is defined in the same way as in `chestgive` event.

+**Example**: `chesttake 100;200;300;world emerald:5,sword`

+## Chest Clear: `chestclear` _persistent_, _static_

+This event removes all items from a chest at specified location.
+The only argument is a location defined as `100;200;300;world` (only integers!).

+**Example**: `chestclear 100;200;300;world`

+## Compass: `compass`

+When you run this event, the player will be able to select a specified location as a target of his compass.
+To select the target the player must open his backpack and click on the compass icon.
+The first argument is either `add` or `del`, and second one is the name of the target, as defined in _main.yml_.

+The destination must be defined in the _main.yml_ file in `compass` section.
+You can specify a name for the target in each language or just give a general name, and optionally add a custom item (from _items.yml_) to be displayed in the backpack.
+Example of a compass target:

+    compass:
+      beton:
+        name:
+          en: Target
+          pl: Cel
+        location: 100;200;300;world
+        item: scroll

+**Example**: `compass add beton`

+## Cancel quest: `cancel`

+This event works in the same way as a quest canceler in the backpack.
+Running it is equal to the player clicking on the bone.
+The only argument is a name of a quest canceler, as defined in _main.yml_

+**Example**: `cancel wood`

+## Scoreboard: `score`

+This event works in the same way as `point` event, the only difference is that is uses scoreboards instead of points.
+You can add, subtract, multiply and divide scores in objectives on the scoreboard.
+The first argument is the name of the objective, second one is a number.
+It can be positive for additon, negative for subtraction or prefixed with an asterisk for multiplication.
+Multiplying by fractions is the same as dividing.

+**Example**: `score kills 1`